tilburgsciencehub/website/content/topics/Automation/version-control/start-git/github-workflow.md

  - The assignee creates a *pull request*, often involving peer review.
  - Once review (if any) is complete, the changes are *merged* into the main branch.

 The default approach we follow is the [GitHub Flow](https://guides.github.com/introduction/flow/).
-This workflow model is explained in the rest of this building block.
+This workflow model is explained in the rest of this topic.

 {{% tip %}}
 The [GitHub Cheatsheet](../images/github_cheatsheet_tsh.pdf) also summarizes this approach, so you can easily follow along or refresh your memory in case you ever forget a step in the workflow!